 Author: Glenn Harper

 Once your visitor has negotiated the outer entrance, a safe and easy approach is desirable to the building itself.
-Anything else will reflect poorly on your business and the way you run it.
 Lights should be placed on bends and make obstacles visible, including trees, walls, boulders or outdoor seats.

 A post light such as the Searchlight Pagoda can be used to line a driveway.
-A louvred design prevents glare whilst still providing a guiding light.
-It is a good idea to stagger the posts on either side of the driveway, rather than have them symmetrical.
-This is more comfortable on the eyes of the driver, and avoids the airport runway look on any straight stretches.
+Its louvred design combats glare whilst still providing a guiding light.
+It is a good idea to stagger the posts on either side of the driveway rather than have them symmetrical.
+This is more comfortable on the eyes of the driver and avoids the airport runway look on any straight stretches.

 If the driveway lies in an exposed area, solar-powered lights are an option.
-The Assisi Solar LED Lantern charges by day, and automatically switches on at dusk.
-Solar lights work even in overcast conditions, though their panels need ample exposure to the sun when it appears.
-One advantage is ease of installation: most of the products mentioned here need an electrician, but not a solar light.
-It can be positioned almost anywhere, requiring no connection to an AC mains supply.
+The Assisi Solar LED Lantern charges by day and automatically switches on at dusk.
+Solar lights work even in overcast conditions, though the recharging process is hastened by direct sunlight.
+One of the great advantages of solar lighting is ease of installation, including the ability to site them almost anywhere without needing an electrician.

 While your guests are being safely led along the driveway, one or two other lights might be used to create an impression.
-The Arigo Garden Spotlight (as featured above) is perfect for lighting a rockery, or a notable tree or shrub.
-It should be thoughtfully positioned not to dazzle drivers.
+The Arigo Garden Spotlight is perfect for lighting a rockery or a distinctive tree or shrub.
+It should be thoughtfully positioned so as not to dazzle drivers.
 With an IP68 rating, the Arigo is especially useful for lighting water features.

 Front of house

-Your visitor has navigated the snaking driveway, and now arrives in front of the destination, in what is an open paved area for parking.
-To light this parking area, the Acapulco Submersible Ground Light may suit.
-This hard-wearing ground light can be walked over, driven over, immersed in water, and provides upward lighting without glare.
+Your visitor has navigated the snaking driveway and now arrives in front of the destination, in what is an open paved area for parking.
+To light this parking area the Hibria LED Ground Light may suit.
+This hardwearing ground light can be walked over, driven over, submerged in shallow water, and provides upward lighting without glare.
 It’s a modern lighting solution, but discreet and practical.

 Out of the car

 Having exited the car, steps lead up towards the entrance of the building.
-Perhaps these steps are bordered by two Turin Pedestal Lanterns.
-These robustly constructed lights are fully rainproof, and come with a long 25-year guarantee against corrosion.
-Coastal regions are accommodated by the guarantee, up to a distance of 4 miles from the sea.
+Perhaps these steps are bordered by two Coach Pedestal Lanterns.
+These rainproof luminaires use polycarbonate diffusers for resistance to vandalism or accidental shattering.

-As the steps are climbed, Como Exterior Post Lights stand at each landing to ensure good visibility.
-They happen to show off the colourful shrubbery at each side, as well as allowing safe passage.
+As the steps are climbed, Norfolk Post Lanterns stand at each landing to ensure good visibility.
+The lanterns happen to show off the colourful shrubbery at each side as well as allowing safe passage.

 Outdoor lighting style usually reflects the style of the property, from the entrance and driveway to the front door and beyond.

-Although it is not desirable to mix styles, modern outdoor lights are often intended for effect rather than show.
-You can use ground lights or decking lights without detracting from the character of the building.
-Advancement of LED technology has enabled some very subtle lighting designs.
+Although it is not desirable to mix styles, modern outdoor lights are often designed for effect rather than show.
+Thus, you will be able to install ground lights or decking lights without detracting from the character of the building.
+The development of LED technology has enabled very subtle lighting designs.

 Ostentatious clashes of style are best avoided, so you don’t want lantern-style post lights and pedestals mixing with conspicuously modern geometric designs.

 It is useful to plan outdoor lighting by walking the ground beforehand.
 Identify hazards like obstructions, bends and dark areas.
-Sketching your proposed lighting scheme may help previsualise it, regardless of artistic ability!
+Sketching your proposed lighting scheme may help visualize it, regardless of artistic ability.

-This article has picked from several lighting ranges, but you may prefer sticking to one for continuity.
-The Norlys Valencia and Turin ranges offer a broad choice of products in a traditional vein.
-For contemporary settings, Elstead’s Glenbeigh lights provide an answer.
+This article has drawn from several lighting ranges, but you may prefer sticking to one for effortless continuity.
+The popular Elstead Norfolk or Searchlight Alex ranges provide a choice of products in a traditional style.
+For contemporary settings, Elstead’s Glenbeigh range provides an answer.

-If you happen to be right on the coast, driveway lights made of copper or galvanised steel are suitable.
+If you live close to the coast, driveway lights made of copper or galvanised steel are suitable.
 Polycarbonate is another possibility, where practicality is the main concern.
 The Nordlux Blokhus range is made with non-lacquered copper, which naturally resists salt corrosion by oxidising over time and forming a verdigris patina.

 For further advice on any product or lighting project, please contact the friendly Lyco sales team.